VOIP Telephone System

 If you're experiencing problems or need assistance, please call (312) 603-1390.

-- It streamlines the County’s telecommunications operating model.
+- It streamlined the County’s telecommunications operating model.

-- It allows us to consolidate our telecommunications and data infrastructure, instead of using separate lines and switches for each — saving the County money.
+- It allowed Cook County to consolidate its telecommunications and data infrastructure, instead of using separate lines and switches for each — saving the County money.

-Voice over Internet Protocol (VoIP) is a method for using a group of tools to deliver audio or multimedia communications over Internet networks.
-Broadband phone service, for example, is a type of VoIP communication.
-VoIP can be used for audio, video, text messages or even faxing.
-The user experience of making a phone call via VoIP is the same as any other type of call.
+VOIP is a method for using a group of tools to deliver audio or multimedia communications over Internet networks.
+Broadband phone service, for example, is a type of VOIP communication.
+VOIP can be used for audio, video, text messages or even faxing.
+The user experience of making a phone call via VOIP is the same as any other type of call.

-While the buttons and operation of the new phones will be similar, the new phones will have enhanced features for consideration.
+While the buttons and operation of the new phones is similar, the new phones have enhanced features for consideration.
 For instance, voicemail can be integrated with County email and a single phone number can ringing both at your desk and your cell.
-Before your phones are replaced, instructors will lead training for staff and provide reference guides and additional details regarding the new phones.